Skip to content

 Launching should be from the hard and not the slipway, as this is reserved for trailing boats.

-The tide and the harbour at Morston Quay
+The harbour at Morston Quay

 Access to the harbour is constrained by the tide.
 The harbour empties at low tide and paddling back into Morston becomes impossible until the water level has risen again.